Raincandy-A/Raincandy-A/README.md

 ### Hi there, you can call me Raincandy.

 - i'm studying JavaScript now but i don't like to code.
 Please, don't see my repository if you aren't a teacher;
-- i have a boyfriend and i love him

   REMEMBER OUR PROMISE